About Hazeley Wood

 Hazeley Wood is a fantastic woodland in Milton Keynes for a peaceful and tranquil walk.
 The park is home to many essential habitats for abundant wildlife.
 In Summer, the mowed grass rides burst with wildflowers, drawing many butterflies, moths, and insects, bringing a diverse range of birds and bats looking for food.
 Over the colder months, Jays can be seen gathering acorns for Winter, and the woodland becomes a wonderful spot to find Fungi.

-As a developing woodland Hazeley Wood needs a lot of care and attention and it is not unusual to see the Trust's volunteer work parties amongst the trees, pruning side branches of the oaks to improve their form.
-This is just one of many jobs that our practical volunteers carry out to help keep the parks in great shape.
+As it is a developing woodland, Hazeley Wood requires a lot of attention, and it is not unusual to spot our volunteers amongst the trees pruning side branches of the Oaks to improve their form.
+This practice is just one of the many fantastic jobs our practical volunteers carry out to maintain our green spaces.

 The site is flat with grass paths and rides, although these may become soft in wet weather.